prashantgpt91/prashantgpt91.github.io/README.md

 ## Credits
 I am no expert at frontend.
 Credits: [Kushagra Gour](http://kushagragour.in/).

-Note: I've added some more things into this and will continue to do so.
+Note: I've made some changes to this and will continue to do so.

 ## Meta